Open Source vs Proprietary ERP: 10-Year TCO Comparison for SMBs

 Is open source ERP always cheaper than proprietary ERP?

-Open source ERP is not always cheaper upfront, but it often lowers long-term TCO by reducing licensing fees, vendor lock-in, and forced upgrade costs.
+Open source ERP is not always cheaper upfront, but it often lowers long-term TCO by reducing licensing fees, vendor lock-in, paid upgrades, and forced migration costs.

 Why does proprietary ERP become expensive over time?

-Proprietary ERP costs can increase through subscriptions, user-based pricing, paid modules, support fees, upgrades, and third-party connectors.
+Proprietary ERP costs can increase through subscriptions, user-based pricing, paid modules, support fees, upgrades, third-party connectors, and vendor-controlled customization limits.

 Which open source ERP platforms are best for SMBs?